 - 1. The work site should be clearly and safely delineated and all project activity confined to this area, to among other things, assure worker and pedestrian safety. - 2.
 Erect clearly visible warning signs and barriers to warn the public of all potential hazards. - 3.
 Develop the work schedule cognizant of local traffic patterns, e.g. avoid major works during rush hours. - 4.
-Safe access through the works to business places and other premises by staff, customers and other users during working hours must be safely provided for.
-This may require scheduling some aspects of the works on evenings, weekends and holidays, when business places and institutions are closed. - 5.
-Special considerations for sensitive receptors on route to the site.
+Safe access through the works users during working hours must be safely provided for.
+This may require scheduling some aspects of the works on evenings, weekends and holidays.